Skip to main content

 Plains, Kansas · FDIC Cert #18118

-Bank of the Plains is an FDIC-insured bank (Certificate #18118) with $418M in total assets and $360M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of the Plains, an FDIC-insured bank (Certificate #18118) with $418M in total assets and $360M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Plains, Kansas, the bank maintains a Tier 1 capital ratio of 10.54% (Well-Capitalized) and a nonperforming loan ratio of 0.45%.
-BankHealthData assigns a composite Health Grade of B (77/100).
+BankHealthData assigns a composite Health Grade of B (77/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of the Plains (FDIC cert 18118) is a community bank — $418M in total assets, $360M in deposits, serving the Plains, Kansas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.